cmda-bt/fe-course-19-20/week-6.md

 ## Theory

-We discuss Asynchronous Programming and retrieving information from a Rest API.
+We discuss Prototypes, Closures and Hoisting.
-Fork https://codepen.io/joostf/pen/gEyXGr, and place comments on correct line.

 ## Practicum